Table of Contents

 In practice, the programme may include:

-• Individual social benefits paid directly to the employee
+Individual social benefits Paid directly to the Emirati employee through the Nafis system.

-• Government-funded training and upskilling to support long-term retention
+Government-funded training Upskilling programmes to support long-term retention in the role.

 For many skilled roles, salary support can run for up to five years, with higher support levels in the early years.